-In order to keep up with the increasing demand for electricity, the electric power system is getting larger and more complicated overall.
-The distribution, transmission, and generating systems make up the three primary parts of the electric power system.
-In addition to distributing electricity to nearby customers, the system carries electrical energy from producing facilities to regional substations, often via high voltage.
+To meet the increasing demand for electricity, the electric power system is growing and becoming overall more complicated.
+The distribution, transmission, and generating systems constitute the three primary parts of the electric power system.
+In addition to distributing electricity to nearby customers, the system transfers electrical energy from producing facilities to regional substations, often via high voltage.

-One of the biggest risks to the power system's continuity and dependability is transmission line failure [1].
-To avoid power system disruptions, it's critical to identify and fix these flaws.
-Faults in transmission lines can arise suddenly for a number of causes.
+One of the biggest risks to the power system continuity and dependability is transmission line failure [1].
+To avoid power system disruptions, it is critical to identify and eliminate these flaws.
+Faults in transmission lines can arise suddenly for several causes.
 Lighting, partial discharges (corona), wind, falling trees, ice and snow loading, polluted insulators, and pierced or damaged insulators are common sources of overhead line faults.
 Series and shunt faults are the two main categories into which transmission line defects fall.
 There are two types of shunt faults: symmetrical and asymmetrical.
-Single lineto-ground faults (A-G, B-G, C-G), line-to-line faults (AB, BC, CA), and double line-to-ground faults (AB-G, BC-G, CA-G) are all considered asymmetrical faults.
-Symmetrical faults include triple line-to-ground faults (ABC-G) and three-phase line faults (ABC) [2].
-The categorization of transmission line fault types is shown in Figure 1.
+Single line-to-ground faults (A-G, B-G, C-G), line-to-line faults (AB, BC, CA), and double line-to-ground faults (AB-G, BC-G, CA-G) are all considered asymmetrical faults.
+Symmetrical faults include triple line-toground faults (ABC-G) and three-phase line faults (ABC) [2].
+The categorization of transmission line fault types is shown in Fig. 1.